 What Happens at a USCIS Biometrics Appointment

 When you apply for a benefit from U.S. Citizenship and Immigration Services (USCIS) — such as a work permit, citizenship, green card or even a green card renewal — a standard part of the process is a biometrics appointment (also known as a biometrics screening).
 It may sound scary, but it shouldn’t be a concern for most people.
-However, it’s important to understand what happens at the appointment, what to expect, and who should be concerned.
+However, it’s important to understand what happens at your USCIS appointment, what to expect, and who should be concerned.

 Biometric Screening Defined